About NCATS Toolkit

 The information and resources in NCATS Toolkit are intended to help you better target your conversations and efforts.
 NCATS Toolkit is not intended to replace talking with your own Board of Directors and Medical/Scientific Advisory Boards, other patient group leaders, rare disease umbrella organizations, the FDA, researchers, industry, and other stakeholders.

-NCATS Toolkit welcomes your group to submit resources that you found helpful at any stage of the therapy development process through our online Contact Form.
+NCATS Toolkit welcomes your group to submit resources that you found helpful at any stage of the therapy development process through the Contact Form for the Genetic and Rare Diseases (GARD) Information Center.

 You may wish to share templates your group developed, such as a template for meeting agendas.
 Or maybe your group developed a checklist to use to review clinical trials or contracts with industry.
 Even if you are concerned the resources you developed might only be helpful to your group, we may be able to adapt the template or checklist for wider use.